 - Discuss with you any problems or difficulties you may be experiencing in your Department or Faculty, and/or with your supervisor;

-- Consult the Academic Dean if there are concerns about your academic progress and if you appear to be experiencing difficulties with your academic work;
+- Consult the Senior Tutor if there are concerns about your academic progress and if you appear to be experiencing difficulties with your academic work;

 - Offer guidance on sources of support available within the college and University.